LIB410-Spring2023/group-3/pages/dmp.md

 - **Jackson Scharf**, *Collection Development Manager,* As Collection Development Manager, Jackson Scharf, at this point in the project, has been responsible for the evaluation of file formats and copyright and licensing.
 It should be noted that the Collection Development Manager will also later be responsible for the evaluation, and final selection of objects in the collection, as well as a written description of the collection.
 For now, however, Jackson has mostly been working to ensure that we are obeying US copyright law, and are appropriately labeling our objects with the proper rights statements.

-## Expected Data
-**The DMP should describe the types of data, samples, physical collections, software, curriculum materials, or other materials to be produced during the project.
-It should then describe the expected types of data to be retained.**

-Project directors should address matters such as these in the DMP:
-- the types of data that their project might generate and eventually share with others, and under what conditions;
-- how data will be managed and maintained until shared with others;
-- factors that might impinge on their ability to manage data, for example, legal and ethical restrictions on access to non-aggregated data;
-- the lowest level of aggregated data that project directors might share with others in the scholarly or scientific community, given that community's norms on data;
-- the mechanism for sharing data and/or making it accessible to others; and
-- other types of information that should be maintained and shared regarding data, for example, the way it was generated, analytical and procedural information, and the metadata.
 ### Data types
 Throughout the course of creating our thematic digital collection we accumulated mostly images of artifacts, documents, and photographs all in the form of jpegs and jpgs.
 In total we collected 27 objects varying in size from 33 KB to 6.95 MB.
 Our metadata was transformed into CSV files so it could be easily uploaded into Github.
 We intend to share our data for educational and research purposes under the correct copyright laws.